Buy your Hunting and Fishing license online today! We offer multi-year packages and combos for whatever you need to stay licensed.

 The large campground has 119 campsites (81 with electrical hook-ups).
 Modern showers and restrooms, a trailer dump station, grills and tables are available.
 Advance campsite reservations can be made through the park reservation system.
 Half of the campsites are available on a first-come, first-serve basis.

 The Sherburne House, a 10-acre addition to Springbrook, is available for reservations year round.
 It has four bedrooms, three bathrooms, two living rooms, a full service kitchen and sleeps 10 to 14.
 This getaway is nestled in a wooded area on the park's west side, with a scenic overlook and great opportunities to view wildlife.
 It is the perfect place for a reunion or family weekend retreat.
 Reservations can be made through the park reservation system.

-The Central State Park Bike Route is a 91 mile route which connects Springbrook State Park, Ledges State Park , and Big Creek State Park .
-It is relatively flat, with a few 'challenging' hills as you make your way across the valleys of the Des Moines and Raccoon Rivers.
+The Central State Park Bike Route is a 91 mile route which connects Springbrook State Park, Ledges State Park , and Big Creek State Park.
+It is 6 miles east of Springbrook, relatively flat, and has a few 'challenging' hills as you make your way across the valleys of the Des Moines and Raccoon Rivers.